Ideal for indoor applications

 |1x $1.18 External 4V/100mA 70x70mm||6.7||279|

-The harvested energy can be stored in this 110mAh 3*20*25mm LiPo battery which has approximately same dimensions as the PCB.
+The harvested energy can be stored in this 110mAh 3*20*25mm LiPo battery.
+This battery fits very nice below the module.

 - PCB 2 layers 25.4 x 25.4 x 0.6 mm (1 x 1 inch)